‘Only to be Consumed’ in Canada

 Look,

 I get it.
+This isn't an urgent question.

-And it's even small by hyper-fixed standards, and we've gone after some pretty small stuff, but the novelty of it intrigued them.
+And it's even small by hyper-fixed standards.
+And we've gone after some pretty small stuff.

-And as for me, I was looking forward to asking experts to explain what exactly constitutes food, or for that matter, like what amount of other food do you need before you're no longer eating icing on its own?
+And as for me, I was looking forward to asking experts to explain what exactly constitutes food, or for that matter, like what amount of other food do you need before you're no longer eating icing on its own.

 Because that's just the kind of bullshit philosophical question I could imagine myself getting into arguments with friends about for years.